zanemilo/Dijjon/READ ME.md

 Major Change Log:

 Integrated DijjonAlphaDevelopment folder with Git for ease of tracking progress. (win+x+i, then cd to alph dev folder, git status, git commit -m)

+Refactoring player and npc creation to dedicated class files to be referenced in main.
+Expanded Classes and Races which have been refactored to core library 1/6/2024